Animals and Cannabis

 Your Pets and Cannabis

-The question is, of course, is cannabis, or its THC free derivative CBD oil, safe for our beloved animal companions.
+The question is, of course, are cannabis or its THC free derivatives safe for our beloved animal companions.
 Just to clarify, THC is the psychoactive part of the plant.
-CBD oil is extracted to have a minimal amount of THC, thus making them federally legal.

 The other question is what percentage of CBD oil is actually bio-available?
 Anaviimarket says: